 Geographical Distribution of Grant Activities in Developing Countries

-Note: To date, the following countries have signed agreements with the TFCA — Bangladesh, Belize, Botswana, Brazil, Colombia, Costa Rica, El Salvador, Guatemala, Indonesia, Jamaica, Panama, Paraguay, Peru, and Philippines.
+Note: To date, the following countries have signed agreements with the TFCCA — Bangladesh, Belize, Botswana, Colombia, Costa Rica, El Salvador, Guatemala, Indonesia, Jamaica, Panama, and Paraguay.

-The TFCA is coordinated among the U.S. Department of the Treasury, the U.S. Department of State, and the U.S. Agency for International Development (USAID).
+The TFCCA is coordinated among the U.S. Department of the Treasury, the U.S. Department of State, and the U.S. Agency for International Development (USAID).

-The TFCA has helped stimulate the establishment of new grant-making organizations, or strengthen existing ones, in the countries where it operates.
+The TFCCA has helped stimulate the establishment of new grant-making organizations, or strengthen existing ones, in the countries where it operates.
 They include the following:

 - Bangladesh: Arannayak Foundation;